About the Project on Nuclear Issues

 • Joseph Rodgers

-Joseph Rodgers is an Associate Director & Associate Fellow with the Project on Nuclear Issues in the International Security Program at the Center for Strategic and International Studies (CSIS).
-He is also a Ph.D. student in the biodefense program at George Mason University.
-Previously, he worked as a Graduate Research Assistant at the James Martin Center for Nonproliferation Studies and interned with the United Nations Institute for Disarmament Research.
-Joseph holds an M.A. in Nonproliferation and Terrorism from the Middlebury Institute for International Studies.
+Joseph Rodgers is deputy director and fellow with the Project on Nuclear Issues in the International Security Program at the Center for Strategic and International Studies (CSIS).
+His research focuses on the nuclear non-proliferation regime, U.S. nuclear modernization, and open-source intelligence.
+Joseph has led research projects on nuclear arms control, deterrence, and disarmament.
+He is a PhD student in the biodefense program at George Mason University.
+Previously, Joseph worked as a graduate research assistant at the James Martin Center for Nonproliferation Studies and interned with the United Nations Institute for Disarmament Research.
+Joseph holds an MA in nonproliferation and terrorism from the Middlebury Institute for International Studies and a BA in Politics from UC Santa Cruz.

 • Doreen Horschig